 Before following the procedure, make sure that:

 - The parking brake is set

 - The gearshift is in P (Park)

 - The ignition is off

-- The driver and front passenger safety belts are unbuckled 178
+- The driver and front passenger safety belts are unbuckled

+- 1. Turn the ignition on.
+DO NOT START THE ENGINE.